SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 **The general rule for inverting is that if it's HIGH when idle, you need to invert the pin.**

-## More indepth background
+## More in-depth background

 ### Character size
 Baud is bits per second.
 But those are not just data bits.
 USART data is sent in "frames".
 These frames start with a "start bit" and end with 1 or 2 stop bits (rarely, 1.5; we don't support that, but some devices to), may or may not have parity, and while the 8-bit byte is almost ubiquitous now, it hasn't always been, leading the the proliferation of character lengths supported.
 The hardware supports 5, 6, 7, 8 or 9 bit characters.
 Since the common datatypes on the AVR are 8 or 16 bits, it is awkward to handle such larger size units of data, and impossible to do so efficiently or gracefully.
 DxCore and megaTinyCore only support 5-8 bit characters, 9-bit serial is vanishingly rare, and with good reason - the overhead to supporting it on a modern system (with 8-bit bytes) is brutal.
-Its not entirely clear for what applications it *was* intended for, though some sources suggest "industrial multi-drop systems" using the 9th bit to mark "address" bytes were at one point in time common, but what is clear is that it's almost unheardof nowadays.
+Its not entirely clear for what applications it *was* intended for, though some sources suggest "industrial multi-drop systems" using the 9th bit to mark "address" bytes were at one point in time common, but what is clear is that it's almost unheard-of nowadays.

 The origin of the smaller character sizes though, is clear - they date to the earliest days of teletypes, where all the characters involved were letters anyway, so why would you need more than 32 character codes?
 Most plain text can be represented with 7-bits , since the standard ASCII character set maps the low 128 characters to (mostly) printable, familiar letters, and that's used almost universally.
 The upper half is not so universal, and typically consists of regionally specific/language specific glyphs, box-drawing characters, and varies by implementation.
 Some old applications are still in use that define "binaries" as having 8-bit bytes and "text" as 7-bit.

 ### Framing and levels
-The idle UART is held high by either pullupos on the receiving side, or active drive on the transmit side.
+The idle UART is held high by either pullups on the receiving side, or active drive on the transmit side.
 An Open Drain configuration involves the USART transmitter either asserting the pin low, or releasing it to the pullups to bring it high.
 The advantage of this is that multiple devices can use one set of wires to communicate, though the top attainable speed is lower.
 This is how I2C works, too.
 Anyway - each frame starts with a "start bit": of normal length.
-This is always a 0. (so you can see it against the high idle state), then the data bits go out, starting with the smallest (this is the opposite of how I2C and most every other protocol works - when you look at the scope trace of a serial transmission on the 'scope that's why bits are in reverse order - the leftmode edge of a frame is the start bit, followed by the LSB instead of the MSB).
+This is always a 0. (so you can see it against the high idle state), then the data bits go out, starting with the smallest (this is the opposite of how I2C and most every other protocol works - when you look at the scope trace of a serial transmission on the 'scope that's why bits are in reverse order - the leftmost edge of a frame is the start bit, followed by the LSB instead of the MSB).
 After all databits, the parity bit (if any) is sent, followed by the "stop bit[s]" which are always high.
 Because the stop bits are always high, the same as the idle state, using 2 stopbits is essentially the same as adding a 1-bit-period delay between characters.
-2 stopbits should be used when specified by the documentation of what you are talking to, or when you find that 1 or 2 characters in a row are handled correctly, but strings of more than a few are not (if it takes strings of length comparable to the buffers to manifest, that's more likely the problem)
+2 stopbits should be used when specified by the documentation of what you are talking to, or when you find that 1 or 2 characters in a row are handled correctly, but strings of more than a few are not (if it takes strings of length comparable to the buffers to manifest, that's more likely the problem, but if the boundary between working and not working is on the order of just a few characters, adding another stop bit may help).

 Receipt and transmission both depend on the two devices having agreed ahead of time on what baud rate and connection settings to use, and on both having reasonably accurate clock speeds, including that they be running at the speed they think they are.
 A 16 MHz modern AVR running 115200 might calculate the baud rate to an accuracy of 0.1% - but it will be 25% higher than that if the chip is actually running at 20 MHz.

+Stop bits are used detect so-called framing errors which are the cause of the gibberish you have probably seen on serial when the baud rates are mismatched.

 ### Buffer Size
 The hardware itself has a 2-byte buffer on both transmit and receive.
 When receiving, if both bytes in the buffer are full, a third byte is waiting to be transferred into them, and the start bit of a fourth is detected, data is lost.
 The core Serial class implements the RXC (Receive Complete) interrupt, and copies received data from the hardware RXDATA register to software implemented ring buffer - unless there is no room in that buffer, in which case data will also be lost.
 Hence two things will cause data to be lost: Keeping interrupts disabled (including by execution of another interrupt) for longer than the time it takes to receive more than 3 bytes, or allowing the ring buffer to fill up (not using Serial.read() even as Serial.available() reaches the size of the buffer).
 At very high baud-to-clock ratios, the first possibility becomes precarious.
 U2X permits baud rates as high as F_CPU/8, so 1 byte (8 bits + 2 framing bits) could come in every 80 clocks.
 As of the latest versions of the core, the receive complete interrupt, including getting to the interrupt and returning from it takes.....
 75 clocks with the ASM RXC enabled.
 Without ASM_RXC, it's about 89 clocks if there's more than one serial port on the part (single port parts have always been comparable to the ASM RXC implementation - the assembly was used to bypass overhead associated with handling multiple ports without undue flash waste).
 Thus, as long as interrupts are never disabled while incoming data is arriving, the latest versions will be able to keep up with the maximum hardware-supported baud rate, but older versions or configurations not using the ASM RXC implementation are limited to under 90% of that rate.
 In both cases, it's far faster than normally encountered unless the clock speed is unusually low.

-Simiarly transmission is handled through the Data Register Empty interrupt (DRE) and a second ring buffer, on top of the 2 bytes of buffering provided by TXDATA.
+Similarly transmission is handled through the Data Register Empty interrupt (DRE) and a second ring buffer, on top of the 2 bytes of buffering provided by TXDATA.
 Unlike receiving, if the ring buffer is full, we can just wait until there is room.
 This sometimes surprises users who have used the slow 9600 baud (very common in examples) while using very verbose logging.
 They quickly fill the buffer, and then execution slows such that not more than 960 bytes of debugging information are printed per second.
 And they can't figure out why it's so slow, so they add more debugging print statements to try to figure it out...
 These are modern AVRs, there's no reason not to default 115200 baud, which pushes the amount of logging that triggers that sort of thing outside the realm of the normal.

 The sizes of the two buffers depends on the size of the memory and which core is in use, and apply to 2.5.0 and 1.4.0 and later; they were different in the past.